-As Universal Credit is also replacing Income Support, Child and Working Tax Credits, and Housing Benefit, no new claims can be made for any of these (aside from a small exemption in relation to claimants receiving Disability Living Allowance or Personal Independence Payment).
+As Universal Credit has also replaced Income Support, Child and Working Tax Credits, and Housing Benefit, no new claims can be made for any of these (aside from a small exemption in relation to claimants in temporary accommodation).
 However, if you are already receiving any of those legacy benefits we would recommend you get a benefit check to ensure you will not be worse off by claiming Universal Credit.

 A final important point to note is that Universal Credit does not include an element for Council Tax Reduction, therefore you will have to apply separately to your local council authority for help with council tax costs.

 Universal Credit is paid monthly in arrears (although in Scotland, you can request that it is paid twice a month).
 You can put in your claim from the day after the last day of your course.
 As the current term ends on 28 May 2020, you can therefore claim from 29 May.

 However if you have an underlying claim (for example you have children but your student finance is too high to receive any UC during the academic year), then you can claim the in the final month of your course.
 This is because Universal Credit does not take into consideration student finance paid in last month of your studies (for example, for courses ending on 28 May 2020 you could make a claim for Universal Credit from 30 April 2020).